 A variety of symptoms can occur when suffering from rheumatoid arthritis.
-The sporadic yet chronic nature of the disease is that symptoms may come and go over time and manifest in different ways.
+The sporadic, yet chronic nature of the disease is such that symptoms may come and go over time and manifest in different ways.

-One of the most common skin-based symptoms of rheumatoid arthritis is the development of rheumatoid nodules.
-Rheumatoid nodules occur in about one-quarter of rheumatoid arthritis patients, both men and women.
-The severity of rheumatoid nodules can vary from patient to patient.
-Though nodules are generally not dangerous or debilitating, there are treatment options available should it become necessary to have them reduced or removed.
+One of the most common skin-based symptoms of rheumatoid arthritis is the development of nodules.
+These rheumatoid nodules occur in about one-quarter of rheumatoid arthritis patients, both men and women and their severity can vary from patient to patient.
+Although nodules are generally not dangerous or debilitating, there are treatment options available if it becomes necessary to have them reduced or removed.

 Rheumatoid nodules are firm, noticeable lumps that form underneath the skin of some rheumatoid arthritis patients.
-These lumps generally form on or near the base of the arthritic joints.
+They generally form on or near the base of the arthritic joints.

 Typically, rheumatoid nodules appear in the following locations:

-Less commonly, nodules may form in the eyes, lungs and vocal cords.
-These are rare yet severe cases of rheumatoid nodules.
+Less commonly, nodules may form in the eyes, lungs and vocal cords but these represent severe cases.

-Rheumatoid nodules range in size and shape.
-Most nodules are a circular shape, however, sometimes they can be a linear shape.
-They can range from small and pea-sized to as large as a walnut.
-When rheumatoid nodules form in a cluster of tiny nodules these are referred to as micro-nodules.
+Furthermore, rheumatoid nodules can vary in size and shape.
+Most nodules have a circular shape, however, some can be linear in shape as well.
+Also, they can range from small and pea-sized to as large as a walnut.
+When rheumatoid nodules form a cluster of tiny nodules, they are referred to as micro-nodules.
 This severe, less common case of micro-nodules generally occurs around the arthritic finger joints.

 Though nodules are firm or even doughy to the touch and don’t cause any feelings of tenderness, they can occasionally be painful.
-Painfulness typically occurs when flare-ups are active and the joints have become inflamed which can impact the nodules and area around the nodule.
+Pain typically occurs when flare-ups are active and the joints become inflamed such that it impacts the nodules and the area around them.

-Rheumatoid nodules are capable of moving around.
-Some nodules, however, form a connection with the tendons or tissue beneath the skin and in this case, the nodules remain in place.
+Rheumatoid nodules are capable of moving around but some form a connection with the tendons or tissue beneath the skin and become fixed.

-As of now, research doesn’t clearly indicate a specific cause of rheumatoid nodules and why exactly they develop in some patients and not in others.
-Given they generally form on extensor joints, rheumatoid nodules could be the result of repeated pressure on the affected joints over time.
-Some patients report that rheumatoid nodules can decrease in size or go away over time.
+Currently, research doesn’t clearly indicate a specific cause of rheumatoid nodules and why exactly they develop in some patients and not in others.
+Given that they generally form on extensor joints, rheumatoid nodules could be the result of repeated pressure on the affected joints over time.
+Some patients even report a decrease in size or disappearance over time.

-Rheumatoid arthritis patients who are bedridden, sometimes form rheumatoid nodules on the backs of their elbows, their legs, or even on their hips and sacrum.
-Sometimes rheumatoid nodules may even form on the scalp at the back of the head.
-These are all the pressure points of bedridden patients and so this is a likely cause of forming the nodules.
+Patients who are bedridden, sometimes form rheumatoid nodules on the backs of their elbows, legs, hips and sacrum.
+There are even reported cases of these nodules on the posterior scalp.
+These are all the pressure points of bedridden patients and possibly the catalyst to the formation of rheumatoid nodules.

 For the most part, rheumatoid nodules do not cause severe pain for most patients and are not usually a health concern.
-However, on rare occasions the skin overtop of the nodule can become infected or ulcerated.
-This generally only occurs if there has been an excessive amount of pressure placed on the nodule.
-If nodules develop in sensitive areas, then increased pressure resulting in infection could be more likely to occur.
+However, on rare occasions, the skin over top of the nodule can become infected or ulcerated and this only occurs if an excessive amount of pressure is placed on the nodule.
+If nodules develop in sensitive areas, then increased pressure resulting in infection would be more likely to occur.

-Most commonly, rheumatoid nodules develop in patients who have already been living with rheumatoid arthritis for some time.
+Most commonly, rheumatoid nodules develop in patients already living with rheumatoid arthritis for some time.
 They generally don’t precede other rheumatoid arthritis symptoms.

-While rheumatoid nodules develop in many different patients, research has shown an increased likelihood of developing nodules in rheumatoid arthritis patients who smoke.
-The link between the smoking habit and the formation of rheumatoid nodules isn’t yet clear.
+Similarly, research has also shown an increased likelihood of developing nodules in rheumatoid arthritis patients who smoke, even though a direct link between smoking and the formation of rheumatoid nodules is still unclear.

-Accelerated nodulosis is a specific condition that occurs with rheumatoid nodules.
-Patients with accelerated nodulosis experience the formation of multiple nodules in a centralized location typically on the fingers and backs of the hands.
+Accelerated nodulosis is a specific condition that occurs with rheumatoid nodules where patients experience the formation of multiple nodules in a centralized location typically on the fingers and backs of the hands.

-Specific treatment for rheumatoid nodules isn’t generally used.
-Because most nodules are only unsightly as opposed to debilitating, they aren’t usually aggressively treated.
+Specific treatment for rheumatoid nodules isn’t generally advised.
+This is because most nodules are only unsightly as opposed to debilitating, and therefore are not aggressively treated.
 However, if nodules cause the skin to become infected or ulcerated, then treatment will be necessary.

-Certain disease-modifying antirheumatic drugs (DMARs) have been known to reduce the appearance of rheumatoid nodules.
+Certain disease-modifying antirheumatic drugs (DMARDs) have been known to reduce the appearance of rheumatoid nodules.
 Other treatments like steroid injections can also help to decrease the size of rheumatoid nodules.

 Some patients report that even after treatment or having their rheumatoid nodules removed, they do grow back.
-Unfortunately, the nature of the condition is that symptoms, including nodules do come and go.
+Unfortunately, the nature of rheumatoid arthritis and its symptoms mean that the nodules can recur after treatment.

-Talk to your physician about the available treatment options that can reduce the size of rheumatoid nodules or even remove them.
+With this in mind, it is important to have a discussion with your physician about your symptoms, and the available treatment options that can help reduce the size of rheumatoid nodules or even remove them.